syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ## Axis Crossing

 The chart allows you to customize the origin, by default the axis will be rendered with (0,0) as the origin in x and y-axes.
-An axis can be positioned anywhere in the chart area by using the [CrossesAt](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_CrossesAt) property. his property specifies where the horizontal axis intersects or crosses the vertical axis, and vice versa.
+An axis can be positioned anywhere in the chart area by using the [CrossesAt](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_CrossesAt) property.
+This property specifies where the horizontal axis intersects or crosses the vertical axis, and vice versa.
 The default value of the CrossesAt property is `double.NaN`.

 {% tabs %}